fagand/wp2/README.md

 **If the program fails to find the H2 Driver when you try to run the system follow [these instructions](https://www.jetbrains.com/help/idea/connecting-to-a-database.html):**
 ![alt text](https://imgur.com/YFqEkF3.png "Instructions")

+### H2 Driver Error
+If the program fails to run giving a H2 driver error, [try doing this unconvential fix](https://caledonianac-my.sharepoint.com/:v:/g/personal/dfagan200_caledonian_ac_uk/EdsHGGXvNBZLk46bDCACw40BqkFLNHOek913QNfh0iDLAQ?e=qDJjjM) - I couldnt figure out how to get it working other than doing this.